Board Layout and Letter Tiles

 It’s really a matter of personal preference.
 Words With Friends offers the more straightforward approach with fewer distractions.
 Comparatively, Scrabble GO has a flashier presentation with more animations and colorful graphics.

-If you’re looking for more options to explore, have a look at our list of fresh multiplayer word games for both Android and iOS devices.
+If you’re looking for more options to explore, have a look at WordFinder's list of fresh multiplayer word games for both Android and iOS devices.
 Or, if you’d prefer to play alone, check out 10 places you can play single-player Scrabble online for free.

 Michael Kwan is a professional writer and editor with over 14 years of experience.
 Fueled by caffeine and WiFi, he's no stranger to word games and dad jokes.